caas-team/GoKubeDownscaler/CONTRIBUTING.md

 - MINOR: increment on new functionality/features
 - PATCH: increment on small bug fixes

-You can find more information on semantic versioning here [here](https://semver.org/)
+You can find more information on semantic versioning [on the official website](https://semver.org/).